ellysh/video-game-bots/ClickerBots/protection.md

 ## Analysis of Actions

 There are several obvious regularities in the `SimpleBot.au3` script.
 Our protection system can analyze the performed actions and make a conclusion about usage of a bot.
 First regularity is time delays between the actions.
 User has not possibility to repeat his actions with very precise delays.
 Protection algorithm can measure delays between the actions of one certain type.
-There is very high probability that the actions are simulated by a bot if delays between them less than 100 milliseconds.
+There is very high probability that the actions are simulated by a bot if delays between them are less than 100 milliseconds.
 Now we will implement protection algorithm that is based on this time measurement.

 The protection system should solve two tasks: capture user's actions and analyze them.
 This is a code snippet to capture the pressed keys:
 ```AutoIt